Poseidon, Greek god of the Sea

 In ancient times, something like a clap of thunder must've caused quite a fright.
 They didn't understand the inner workings of meteorology.
 Imagine the panic a hurricane or earthquake would've incited.

-'Myth' is derived from the Greek work 'mythos', which means 'story'.
-Myths are usually very old and came about during a time when science, philosophy, and technology were not very precise.
+The word myth is derived from the Greek word mythos, which means "story."
+Myths usually came about during a time when science, philosophy, and technology were not very precise.

 Myths exist in every culture and country.
 Most cultures have their own creation myth.
 The majority of myths, regardless of their premise, tend to involve the exploits of gods or heroes who possess god-like qualities.